In a rush? Here’s the quick run-down.

 And to best help Charlie calm down, I knew this situation called for co-regulation.

 You might have read about self-regulation on the Famly blog before.
 Self-regulation is what the child does, and the co-regulating focuses on the adult’s role.
 But self-regulation skills don’t happen overnight — children need supportive adults.
+That’s where co-regulation comes in.

 In the case of Charlie, he often became dysregulated in ways that were hard for me to understand.
 So before I could figure out why he was dysregulated, I had to help him self-regulate.
 He wouldn’t be able to tell me why he was upset: when someone is dysregulated, they have difficulty using the rational part of the brain.

-And before I can help Charlie gain control of his own emotions, I need to make sure I am calm, too.
+And before I can help Charlie gain control of his own emotions, I need to make sure I am calm too.

 Children will often match and reflect your own energy, so in these situations it’s important for you to be calm.
 Only a regulated adult can help a child regulate — after all, you can’t give what you haven’t got.